 Adam gave up his career as a youth pastor and substitute teacher to be Bethany’s full-time support team member, as she travels as a motivational speaker and world renown surfer.

 Watching them on the show as a married couple was inspirational.
 They were by far, the best couple and team players, I had ever seen participate over the years on the show, due to their love and support of each other.
+But not ever marriage is this balanced.
+Some couples have one spouse who carries most of the responsibilities and needs of the family.

 As a young mother, I cared for my child with severe autism, and I did it alone.
 I was married with five children, but my husband wasn’t a team player at the time.
 He had a disability… called “Me-ism” it’s when you only think about yourself and not the needs of those around you.
 He was gone five days a week logging and came home on the weekends.
 When he was home, he didn’t help out, and he felt like a burden.
 He was the sumo wrestler I carried up the hill.
+I began to resent him and not enjoy the weekends when he was home.

 Over the years God changed my husband’s heart so much so, that he became a man who served me daily and was always looking out for me and my needs.
 He also took over all our son’s care and became a devoted father to all our children.
 Instead of having a ‘me-ism’ disability, my husband became a blessing and my race partner in life.
 He began to have ‘you-ism’ and started carrying other people’s burdens for them and making their lives easier.
 His transformation was incredible, and it eased my uphill load and caused me to fall back in love with him all over again.